debjitl45/day4/README.md

 Q35.
-How to enable HTTP Response Compression in Spring Boot?
+How to enable HTTP Response Compression in Spring Boot?<br>
 Spring Boot supports the HTTP response compression for the following application servers:

 Tomcat